 Better Bar Food #2: Crudités

-If you want to have some kind of a dip at a bar, Emily Wunder, a New Jersey-based dietician and creator of Healthier Taste, suggests ordering a crudités plate if it’s available.
-If not, ask for raw veggies to pair with whatever dip is on the menu, which should be less irritating than cooked vegetables in high-fat sauces.
-Just remember to avoid tomatoes and onions, two typical heartburn triggers.
+If you want to have some kind of a dip at a bar, Emily Wunder3, a New Jersey-based dietician and creator of Healthier Taste, suggests ordering a crudités plate if it’s available.
+If not, ask for raw veggies to pair with whatever dip is on the menu, which should be less irritating4 than cooked vegetables in high-fat sauces.
+Just remember to avoid tomatoes and onions, two typical heartburn triggers5.

 Better Bar Food #3: Fresh Oysters

-According to Lorraine Chu, a New York-based registered dietician and founder of Cacaocachu, fresh oysters, a staple on many bars’ happy hour menus, can be a heartburn-friendly pick.
+According to Lorraine Chu6, a New York-based registered dietician and founder of Cacaocachu, fresh oysters, a staple on many bars’ happy hour menus, can be a heartburn-friendly pick.
 “Oysters are packed with the mineral zinc, which helps produce hydrochloric acid in the stomach.
 Hydrochloric acid helps to break down and digest protein,” says Chu.
-“Surprisingly, having too little stomach acid can also sometimes lead to heartburn.”
+“Surprisingly, having too little stomach acid can also sometimes lead to heartburn.”9

 You may want to skip the squeeze of lemon and cocktail sauce, Chu adds, since those toppings are or can be acidic.
 And as tempting as it may be, don't order the oysters fried.